 Christmas Wreath Supplies and Materials Needed

-- Greenery – A traditional winter wreath has been known to be made from evergreens such as conifers, boxwood, holly, eucalyptus, or rosemary.
-I used Conifer Sprigs and heavenly bamboo.
+• Greenery – Crafting a classic winter wreath traditionally involves using evergreens like conifers, boxwood, holly, eucalyptus, or rosemary.
+In my creation, I opted for conifer sprigs and heavenly bamboo.

 You can grab most of the craft supplies at the dollar store or local craft stores.